foundry-rs/book/src/reference/cli/cast/wallet/sign.md

 Arguments:
   <MESSAGE>
-          The message or typed data to sign.
+          The message, typed data, or hash to sign.

           Messages starting with 0x are expected to be hex encoded, which get decoded before being signed.

-The message will be prefixed with the Ethereum Signed Message header and hashed before signing.
+          The message will be prefixed with the Ethereum Signed Message header and hashed before signing, unless `--no-hash` is provided.

           Typed data can be provided as a json string or a file name.
 Use --data flag to denote the message is a string of typed data.
 Use --data --from-file to denote the message is a file name containing typed data.
 The data will be combined and hashed using the EIP712 specification before signing.
 The data should be formatted as JSON.

 Options:
       --data
-          If provided, the message will be treated as typed data
+          Treat the message as JSON typed data

       --from-file
-          If provided, the message will be treated as a file name containing typed data.
-Requires --data
+          Treat the message as a file containing JSON typed data.
+Requires `--data`

+      --no-hash
+          Treat the message as a raw 32-byte hash and sign it directly without hashing it again

   -h, --help
           Print help (see a summary with '-h')